prohippo/pyelly/README.txt

 * marking  - rewrite English text from the Web with shallow XML markup
 * name     - extract mostly English personal names from text
 * disambig - disambiguation of phrases with WordNet concept information.
+* chemic   - recognition of chemical names in text

 These illustrate what you can do with PyElly and also serve as a basis for comprehensive integration testing.
 Other applications will be added to the